-Parrots eat clay to increase their sodium levels, especially when food is scarce.
-This is most common during the breeding season when parrots need clay to ingest extra minerals to feed their young.
-Clay helps eliminate toxins from the body, allowing parrots to eat toxic foods without becoming ill.
+Experts believe that parrots eat clay to increase their sodium levels, especially when food is scarce.
+This is common during the breeding season when parrots need clay to get extra nutrients to feed their young.

-Clay provides essential nutrients when parrots can’t get them through their diet.
-During the rainy season in the rainforest, minerals like sodium get washed away.
-Clay is an alternative source of sodium.
+Clay also provides minerals when parrots can’t get them through their diet.
+During the rainy season in the rainforest, sodium gets washed away, and clay is a good alternative.

 Why Do Parrots Eat Clay?

-While more studies are needed to determine the exact reasoning behind parrots eating clay, current research suggests there are a few possible explanations:
+While more studies are needed to determine the reasoning behind parrots eating clay, the latest scientific research suggests there are five possible explanations:

-It’s thought that parrots ingest clay to protect against the effects of toxins in their diets.
-Parrots consume plant matter that’s toxic to other animals, especially when food availability is low during the dry seasons and they’re at risk of starvation.
+It’s thought that parrots ingest clay to protect themselves against the adverse effects of dietary toxins.
+Parrots may consume toxic plant matter, especially when food availability is low.

-Similarly, the Journal of Chemical Ecology studied the effects of clay on captive parrots and discovered that orally administered clay reduced quinidine’s bioavailability by roughly 60%.
+Also, the Journal of Chemical Ecology studied the effects of clay on captive parrots and discovered that orally administered clay reduced quinidine’s bioavailability by 60%.

-When birds are sick, clay can help settle their stomachs.
-Some clays contain kaolin, which is a soft, white clay that helps cure diarrhea and related sickness.
-It’s not absorbed into the bloodstream but absorbs toxins and makes diarrhea less watery.
+When birds are sick, clay can settle the stomach.
+Some clays contain kaolin, a soft, white clay that relieves diarrhea.
+Kaolin isn’t absorbed into the bloodstream but absorbs toxins, making their waste less watery.

-Clay licks found in the western Amazon basin contain sodium levels that are 40% higher than some foods parrots eat.
-The area is well-known for lacking in salt.
+Clay licks in the western Amazon basin have sodium levels 40% higher than certain foods parrots eat.

-While most parrots get all the sodium they need from fruits and vegetables found in their natural habitat, salt licks boost sodium levels when food is scarce, particularly in rainforest areas when it’s dry.
+While most parrots gain sodium from fruits and vegetables, salt licks increase sodium levels when food is scarce, particularly in rainforest areas when it’s dry.

-Similar to providing a mineral supplement, a study by the International Journal of Avian Science (IBIS) found that ingesting clay gives parrots the supplemental nutrients they need to reproduce.
+Like a mineral supplement, the International Journal of Avian Science (IBIS) found that ingesting clay gives parrots supplemental minerals needed to reproduce.

 Grit for Grinding Food

-Parrots lack teeth, so they can’t grind their food down as mammals do.
-Instead, they have a two-chambered stomach consisting of the proventriculus and the gizzard.
-Food moves between the two and gets broken down by acid, mucus, and other digestive juices.
+Instead, they have a two-chambered stomach consisting of the proventriculus and the gizzard, and food moves between them and are broken down by acid, mucus, and other digestive fluids.

-Some parrots also consume fine clay to improve the digestive process.
-It’s more refined than grit, so it works more efficiently and sits more comfortably in a parrot’s stomach.
+Some parrots consume clay to improve the digestive process.
+Fine clay is more refined than grit, so it works more efficiently and sits comfortably in the stomach.

 Can Parrots Eat Clay?

-Clay is safe for parrots to consume, which is why so many species practice geophagy (the act of eating soil) in the wild.
-It can help improve mineral levels and ward against toxins.
+Clay is safe for parrots, which is why so many species practice geophagy (the act of eating soil) in the wild.
+It can increase mineral levels and ward against toxins.
 However, too much clay can harm parrots.

-Captive parrots don’t naturally eat clay and are less likely to need it as long as their owners provide them with a healthy, balanced diet that incorporates pellets, fruits, vegetables, seeds, and nuts.
+Captive parrots don’t eat clay and are less likely to need it when their owners provide a healthy diet.

 What Is A Parrot Clay Lick?

-In the wild, clay licks are enormous walls of red clay that have appeared due to erosion along riverbanks.
-Many parrot species gather at them to consume the clay, and other tropical birds often join them.
+Clay licks are large walls of red clay that have appeared due to erosion along riverbanks.
+Many parrot species gather there to consume clay.

-You’re most likely to see macaws, Amazon parrots, and parakeets at clay licks, as they’re native to the regions that harbor them.
+You’re most likely to see macaws, Amazon parrots, and parakeets at clay licks because they’re native to these regions.
 The largest clay licks appear within the borders of Peru on the western Amazon basin.

-The Peruvian government has made many efforts to preserve their clay licks to keep parrots healthy and enable them to act instinctively.
-As a result, these areas are protected as nature reserves.
+The Peruvian government has tried to preserve their clay licks to enable parrots to act instinctively.
+Consequently, these areas are protected as nature reserves.

-Because captive parrots are exposed to the same plant-based diets as their wild counterparts, it could be beneficial to provide a clay block for parrots to detoxify their bodies.
-Clay blocks offer the following health benefits for domestic parrots:
+As pet parrots are exposed to the same plant-based diets as their wild counterparts, providing a clay block for parrots to detoxify their bodies could be beneficial.